future-proof-iot/Femto-Container_tutorials/README.md

 Femto-Container implementation in RIOT.

-- [Tutorial 1]

-  This tutorial shows how to get started hosting Femto-Container applications on RIOT.
+- [Tutorial 1] -- get started hosting Femto-Container applications on RIOT.

-- [Tutorial 2]

-  This tutorial shows somewhat more complex behaviour with a focus on how to pass context variables to the container and return values from the container
+- [Tutorial 2] -- engage into more complex behaviour, learn how to pass context/return variables to/from the container.

-- [Tutorial 3]

-  This tutorial shows how to use a femto-container to read sensor data and advertize it as a Bluetooth Low-Energy (BLE) service.
+- [Tutorial 3] -- use a femto-container to read sensor data and advertize it as a Bluetooth Low-Energy (BLE) service.

-- [Tutorial 4] (work-in-progress)

-  Tutorial 4 shows secure low-power DevOps-style interaction over the network using Femto-Containers.

-## Further Reading & References

-This [paper](https://arxiv.org/pdf/2210.03432.pdf) describes Femto-Containers in details.
-If you want to cite this work, please cite it as such:

-K. Zandberg, E. Baccelli, S. Yuan, F. Besson, JP Talpin.
-Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers.
-In Proc. of 23rd ACM/IFIP MIDDLEWARE, Nov.
-2022.
+- [Tutorial 4] -- secure low-power DevOps-style interaction using Femto-container updates over the network, with SUIT-compliant security.
+(Tutorial currently based on an a separate artefact published at ACM Middleware 2022).

 [Tutorial 1]: https://github.com/future-proof-iot/Femto-Container_tutorials/tree/main/tutorial_1
 [Tutorial 2]: https://github.com/future-proof-iot/Femto-Container_tutorials/tree/main/tutorial_2